 For the latest Citylink timetables and fares please visit citylink.co.uk.

-Please note, as we are a city zoo, our car parking spaces are limited and only available on a first come, first served basis.
-Our car park has been very popular, which means it can fill up early in the day, especially during busier periods such as school holidays.
+Travelling by car?
+Use postcode EH12 6TS to find us on your navigation device.
+As we are a city zoo, our parking spaces are limited and available on a first come, first served basis.
+Our car park can fill up early in the day, especially during busier periods such as school holidays.
+We have two electric car charging points in dedicated parking bays.

 During the day, some parking can also be found within the vicinity of the zoo but please note this space is also limited due to the residential nature of our location.